 Solved!
 The Great Debate on Mowing Wet Grass

 Think a post-storm lawn mower run is no big deal?
 Often, it'll actually do more harm than good.
 Read on for the best—and safest—solutions for this common homeowner conundrum.

 Q. I’ve seen a neighbor mow the lawn in the morning shortly after the sprinklers were turned off, but I thought this practice was ineffective when the blades are still wet.
 Is it actually OK to mow wet grass?

-A: While there are some conditions under which it’s acceptable to run the mower after a rainstorm, generally speaking, you’re right.
+A: While there are some conditions under which it’s acceptable to mow grass when it’s wet, generally speaking, you’re right.
 The timing is ill-advised, and here’s why.

 Using an electric lawn mower on wet grass—especially with an extension cord—runs the risk of electric shock.
 When the connections (and any wiring beneath worn or damaged portions of the cord) are exposed to moisture, that leads to damage to the machine and electrocution to the operator.

-Just walking across a slick lawn with enough force exerted forward to push the mower could cause you (the operator) to slip and fall too close for comfort to the mower’s blades.
+Aside from the risk of electric shock, just walking across a slick lawn with the forward force required to push the mower could cause you (the operator) to slip and fall too close for comfort to the lawn mower’s blades.
+You could also take a tumble in wet weather and hit your head on that beautiful stone edging you just installed, or on the adjacent driveway.

 Without the appropriate fuel stabilizer, leftover fuel in the mower’s gas tank can be contaminated because of excessive moisture and even corrode your machine.
-Grass clippings can also interfere with the mower’s job by sticking to the equipment in clumps that block the vacuum or the blade itself.
+Cut grass clippings can also interfere with the mower’s job by sticking to the equipment in clumps that block the vacuum or the blade itself.
 In either case, these blockages force the machine to work harder until it shuts off if you’re not carefully cleaning as you go.